 Stochastic calculus is used in financial engineering.
 We will cover the minimum of required math: sigma- algebras, conditional expectations, martingales, Wiener process, stochastic integration.
 The goal of this course is the Black and Scholes model and option pricing using martingale approach.
 This course is aimed at students with no measure theory background.
 We will formulate all the required theorems mostly without proofs.
-The only prerequisite for this course is probability theory: students should know how to calculate expectations, probabilities and conditional probabilities in discrete and continuous cases.
+The only prerequisite for this course is probabilities in discrete and continuous cases.